-To start off, let’s try to imagine a song that was written specifically for a certain workout.
-A song that was re-engineered by professionals to help match every move you make -a beat for every workout, for every move, for every area of your body.
+To start, let’s try to imagine a song that was written specifically for a certain workout.
+A song re-engineered by professionals to help match every move you make -a beat for every workout, for every move, for every area of your body.

 This is Strong by Zumba training.
 This one-hour workout is as fun as it is intense, designed for those who want to push themselves to the limit.

 The class changes it up often, from burpees to high knees and jumping jacks.
-Strong by Zumba will keep you moving to a variety of custom beats, making it easy to lose track of time and to get lost in the workout.
+Strong by Zumba will keep you moving to various custom beats, making it easy to lose track of time and get lost in the workout.

 Strong by Zumba offers a unique take on working out to music.
 Using a form of high-intensity interval training, Strong by Zumba customizes the music to match each move of your routine.
 They promise maximum calorie loss and ensure that you not only finish the workout but exceed your expectations.

-It originally began as a series of fitness videos sold through infomercials – which began to rapidly gain popularity.
+It originally began as a series of fitness videos sold through infomercials, which rapidly gained popularity.